spdx/spdx-spec/chapters/file-information.md

 ## 8.9 Artifact of project name field (deprecated) <a name="8.9"></a>

-**Description**
+### 8.9.1 Description

 To indicate that a file has been derived from a specific project.

-**Intent**

-To make it easier for recipients of the SPDX file to determine the original source of the identified file.
-If the project is not described in an SPDX Document, then `ArtifactOf` can be used.

-If the project is described in another SPDX Document, then Relationship should be used.

-**Metadata**

 The metadata for the artifact of project name field is shown in Table 44.

 Table 44 — Metadata for the artifact of project name field